Goulash

 American Goulash is quite different from Hungarian Goulash, a beef and onion stew.
 And another great recipe for the colder seasons.

-PASTA - Elbow macaroni work best for this recipe.
+PASTA – Elbow macaroni works best for this recipe.
 Prepare according to the package instructions while the goulash is simmering.

 OIL – Use vegetable oil to saute the beef, garlic, and onions.
 Alternatively, you can use canola oil or even olive oil.